LeshaTat/passdapp/README.md

 `python config_sandbox.py`

-Configuration will be written in *config.yml*.
+Scripts will write configuration to *config.yml*.
 Feel free to change its content if you want to use some other credentials.

 Run a test script.